henrique-trevisan/Youtube-video-downloader/readme.md

 # YouTube Video Downloader

-This project is a Python-based application that allows users to download videos from YouTube.
+This project is a simple YouTube video downloader built with Python.
+It allows users to download videos from YouTube by providing the video URL.

 ## Features

-- Download videos in various resolutions
+- Download videos from YouTube
-- Download audio-only files
+- Choose video resolution
-- Simple and easy-to-use interface
+- Simple and easy to use

 ## Requirements

 - Python 3.x
-- 'yt_dlp' library
+- `pytube` library

 ## Installation